jonhoo/thesis/000-proposal.md

 #### Sharded Upqueries

+Noria supports sharding cliques of operators to increase the throughput of particular sections of the dataflow.
+Shards of an operator execute in parallel, without synchronization.
+Edges that cross from an unsharded operator to a sharded one split its outgoing updates using hash partitioning.
+Edges that cross back have an implicit union injected to merge the sharded results.
+Edges that cross from one sharding to a different sharding are merged and then split again.
+Upqueries must also work when Noria decides to shard operators in this way.

 Upqueries across a sharding boundary are a complicated affair.
 The operator that issues the upquery must determine which shard or shards to send the upquery to.
 If it queries multiple shards, the responses from